ProjectCraftworld/CwLibNet/README.md

 # CwLibNet

 A C# translation of cwlib (from https://github.com/ennuo/toolkit)
+this probably sucks just roll w it